Wisc. Stat. sec. 115.28(55)

 A statewide workgroup met in December 2010 to research and discuss this change.
 The group analyzed Wisconsin's Model Academic Standards for Social Studies to find where the requirement best fit.
 Note the section on standards below, as well as the section marked "Reflections of the Workgroup".

 The requirements of Wisc.
 Stat. sec.
-115.28(55) will be incorporated into the social studies standards during the next standards revision cycle.
+115.28(55) were incorporated into the social studies standards during the 2017/18 standards revision cycle.
+Changes can be found in the Wisconsin Standards for Social Studies (2018).

 Reflections of the Workgroup